Updated March 2018

 Several miles off the highway in the Texas Hill Country, an area known predominantly for its wine, stands one of the most well-recognized Texas distilleries, Garrison Brothers Distillery.
 The first legal whiskey distillery in Texas, Garrison Brothers makes only bourbon, and they want it to be the best.

-Garrison Brothers opened in January 2008 with a strict “corn-to-cork” approach, which is outlined during the 20 tours they give each week around the property.
+Garrison Brothers opened in January 2008 with a strict “corn-to-cork” approach, which is outlined during the 20 distillery tours they give each week around the property.
 They do everything from making the mash to bottling the bourbon.
-Their numerous awards show that the hands-on approach is definitely paying off.
+Their numerous awards show that the hands-on approach has definitely paid off.

-Historically, Garrison Brothers has developed two vintage releases each year of its Texas Straight Bourbon Whiskey – one in the spring and one in the fall – all of which sell out pretty quickly.
+Garrison Brothers currently has four products available.
+Their annual release of their Texas Straight Bourbon Whiskey is always aged at least 4 years.
 During my visit, I had an opportunity to try the Fall 2014 Vintage.
 Smelling and tasting of a combination of caramel and spiced fruit, I didn’t need to know much about whiskey to know this was fabulous.
-Beginning in 2015, there will only be one vintage per year.
 Garrison Brothers also makes Cowboy Bourbon, a cask-strength, limited release bourbon made from their favorite barrels, and Balmorhea, a double-barreled bourbon whiskey.
 Estacado is their straight bourbon whiskey that’s aged for three years in new white American oak and then finished in port wine casks.

-With the exception of Witherspoon Distillery, Deep Eddy, and Revolution Spirits, I was the guest of the Texas distilleries.
+With the exceptions of Witherspoon Distillery, Deep Eddy, and Revolution Spirits, I was the guest of the Texas distilleries.
 Opinions about the liquid gold they are hand-crafting are my own.

 Have you been to these or any other distilleries in Texas?
 What did you think?